 Since brand-new cars have become so expensive, finding a used hybrid is a particularly appealing option.
 Although shopping for a hybrid isn’t all that different from searching for any other type of used vehicle, there are some unique aspects that you’ll want to consider before making a purchase.

 Tips for Buying a Used Hybrid Vehicle

 There’s a common misconception that hybrid and electric vehicles (EVs) are the same thing.
 However, that’s not the case.
 Hybrids combine a gasoline engine with one or more electric motors (hence, the term hybrid).
 On the other hand, EVs are powered solely by electricity from a battery paired with electric motor(s)—there’s no gasoline engine onboard.

 A typical hybrid vehicle has a gasoline engine, a high-voltage battery pack, and one or more electric motors.
 All hybrids use the electric motor(s) to assist the gasoline engine to some degree, thereby increasing fuel economy.
-The battery pack supplies electrical energy to the motors and can be recharged by the gasoline engine or through regenerative braking.
+The battery pack supplies electrical energy to the motors and can be recharged by the gasoline engine working in conjunction with an electric motor or through regenerative braking.

 As hybrids continue to become more and more commonplace, you might be thinking about purchasing a used model for your next vehicle.
 Here’s what to consider before and during the shopping process.